-Following this, Dodd, with the assistance of a Fujian merchant called Li Chunsheng, together managed to persuade local farmers to increase cultivation of tea by providing much-needed financial support.
-Soon after, plantations and factories started appearing in and around the Formosa capital of Taipei.
-Oolong was an especially popular tea produced in Formosa at the time, soon followed by now-world-renowned Gunpowder Tea.
+Dodd, with the assistance of a Fujian merchant called Li Chunsheng, together managed to persuade local farmers to increase cultivation of Tea by providing much-needed financial support.
+Soon after, plantations and factories started appearing in and around the Formosan capital of Taipei.
+Oolong was an especially popular Tea produced in Formosa at the time, soon followed by now-world-renowned Formosa Gunpowder Tea.

-The tea movement in Formosa during the late 1800’s also coincided with mass-immigration from China’s eastern provinces.
-These immigrants came equipped with centuries of tea-producing skills passed down through generations.
+The Tea movement in Formosa during the late 1800’s also coincided with mass-immigration from China’s eastern mainland provinces.
+These immigrants came equipped with centuries of Tea-producing skills passed down through generations.
 Following the Qing dynasty’s defeat in the First Sino-Japanese War (1894-1895), Taiwan was formally ceded in full sovereignty to the Empire of Japan.

-Under imperialist Japanese rule, further industrialisation of Taiwan saw many family tea gardens converted into mechanised factory farms.
-The Japanese also introduced Tea Institutes and even offered training to aspiring tea masters, as well as endorsing further black tea production.
-Gunpowder Tea, meanwhile, maintained a modest output during this relatively short-lived conquest.
-The end of the Second World War saw China reclaim Taiwan.
-This subsequently led to the Chinese reorienting the island’s tea industry towards Green Tea production.
+Under Imperialist Japanese rule, further industrialisation of Taiwan saw many family Tea gardens converted into mechanised factory farms.
+The Japanese also introduced Tea Institutes and even offered training to aspiring Tea masters, as well as endorsing Black Tea production.
+Gunpowder Tea, meanwhile, maintained a modest output during this relatively brief conquest.
+The end of the Second World War saw China reclaim Taiwan, which subsequently led to the Chinese reorienting the island’s Tea industry towards Green Tea production.

-Today, the tropical and subtropical climates of Taiwan remain perfect tea-growing conditions, with the Taiwanese variety known as Formosa Gunpowder being largely considered a better quality brew compared with its Chinese counterparts.
-This reasonably modern blend is still created using the same Chinese processing method of first withering, then steaming, followed by rolling and drying the tea leaves.
+Today, the tropical and subtropical climates of Taiwan remain perfect Tea-growing conditions, with the Taiwanese variety known as Formosa Gunpowder being widely considered a better quality brew compared with its mainland Chinese counterparts.
+This reasonably modern blend is still created using the same Chinese processing method of first withering, then steaming, followed by rolling and drying the Tea leaves.
 Gunpowder Formosa Green Tea has a lighter taste than that of many Chinese Gunpowder beverages and often consists of slightly smoky notes.